jgerigmeyer/jquery-django-messages-ui/README.rst

 message selectors, transient messages (that disappear on click or key-press), and close-links.

-Messages can be dynamically added via ICanHaz.js, and there's a Python middleware to automatically add messages from the request into Ajax JSON responses.
+Messages can be dynamically added via Handlebars.js or ICanHaz.js, and there's a Python middleware to automatically add messages from the request into Ajax JSON responses.

 Dependencies